jlegrone/proposals/node/node-sdk.md

 ### Registration
 Activities are automatically registered by path when using the project initializer.

-If for any reason you need custom registration, you may do so using `worker.registerActivities`:
+If for any reason you need custom registration, you may do so using `worker.registerActivities`.
+Activities are registered by workflow import name, e.g. when an implementation for `@activities/greeter` is registered, all exported functions in the implementation are replaced by activity stubs when imported in the worker.

+#### Example
 ```ts
 // worker/run.ts
 import * as impl from './implementation/greeter'; // Non-standard path